This article stems from two different sources:

 Install requirements and edit needed modules:

-sudo apt install initramfs-tools btrfs-tools sudo nano /etc/initramfs-tools/modules
+sudo apt install initramfs-tools btrfs-tools # use btrfs-progs if btrfs-tools has "no candidate" sudo nano /etc/initramfs-tools/modules

 Add the following lines to the file and save: